Azure-Samples/Hybrid-Storage-Go-Dataplane/README.md

 5. Create a [service principal using a certificate](https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-create-service-principals#create-a-service-principal-using-a-certificate) to work against AzureStack.
 Make sure your service principal has [contributor/owner role](https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-create-service-principals#assign-role-to-service-principal) on your subscription.

+6. Create a file that you wish to upload to your container, ex: c:\testuploadgile.log

-6. Fill in and export these environment variables into your current shell.
+7. Fill in and export these environment variables into your current shell.

     ```
     export AZS_ARM_ENDPOINT={your AzureStack Resource Manager Endpoint}